jamestownsend/fend_feedreader/README.md

 ## Tests

-The jasmine test suite will run through the following tests:
+The Jasmine test suite will run through the following tests:

 - Test to see that allFeeds object is not empty, has a defined name, which is also not empty and is a string.
 - Test to see that the menu element is hidden on opening the page.